 Importance of Patience and Long-Term Investment for Compound Interest to Work

 One of the primary lessons from Munger’s views on compound interest is the value of patience and long-term investment.
-Compound interest doesn’t work its magic overnight.
-It requires time to accumulate and exponentially increase wealth.
-As Munger often says, “The big money is not in the buying and selling, but in the waiting.”
+Compound interest does not work overnight.
+It requires time to accumulate and increase wealth.
+As Munger is often quoted as saying, “The big money is not in the buying and selling, but in the waiting.”

 The Necessity of Continuous Reinvestment to Harness the Power of Compounding